UK Destinations 2019 - Isle of Bute to Ayrshire, Scotland

 return to UK Destinations 2019 trip index

-After two nights near Stirling, we'll head to the west coast, passing back through Glasgow.
-Less than an hour from the City is the tiny port village of Wemyss where we'll embark with our car upon a CalMac ferry, headed to Rothesay, Isle of Bute, for one B&B night.
-CalMac is short for Caledonia-MacBrayne.
+After two nights near Stirling, we'll pass back through Glasgow on the way to the west coast.
+Less than an hour from the City is the tiny port village of Wemyss ("weems") where we'll embark with the car upon a CalMac ferry, headed to Rothesay, 35 minutes away on the Isle of Bute, for one B&B night.
+CalMac is short for Caledonia-MacBrayne. (that exquisite & haunting name Caledonia was a legacy of the Roman map makers)

 One of my guidebooks describes Rothesay as "a faded Georgian city".
 Our main destination today is Mount Stuart, a Baronial Manor house & garden located a few miles south of Rothesay, which has belonged to the Marquesses of Bute, since the 1870s.
 It's often referred to as "a Victorian Jewel".